Alexander-Heinz/vdi_chatbot/README.md

 - **🤖 RAG Evaluation**: Evaluates the relevance of answers provided by the RAG system to alternative questions, ensuring appropriate responses to similar queries.
 - **⚙️ Ingestion Pipeline**:

-  - `./scrape.py`: Extracts relevant data from VDI-VDE/IT website.
+  - `./scrape.py`: Extracts relevant data from VDI-VDE/IT website by web-scraping algorithms.
   - `./app/index_docs.py`: Indexes documents in ElasticSearch, executed as part of the `docker-compose` process.
 - **📊 Monitoring**: